FAA sets rules for some Boeing 787 landings near 5G service

 That “could prevent an aircraft from stopping on the runway,” the FAA said.

+Similar orders could be issued in the coming days for other planes.
+The FAA has asked Boeing and Airbus for information about many models.
+Boeing said it is working with its suppliers, airlines, telecom companies and regulators “to ensure that every commercial airplane model can safely and confidently operate when 5G is implemented in the United States.”

-The order for Boeing jets comes a day after the FAA began issuing restrictions that airlines and other aircraft operators will face at many airports when AT&T and Verizon launch new, faster 5G wireless service next Wednesday.
+The order for the Boeing jets comes a day after the FAA began issuing restrictions that airlines and other aircraft operators will face at many airports when AT&T and Verizon launch new, faster 5G wireless service Wednesday.

 The agency is still studying whether those wireless networks will interfere with altimeters, which measure an aircraft’s height above the ground.
 Data from altimeters is used to help pilots land when visibility is poor.